 After termination of the Services, Processor shall, in principle, delete all respective personal data in its possession.
 At Controller’s choice and upon its timely instruction, Processor will return a copy of such personal data in a reasonable format.
 However, subject to prior anonymization, Processor is entitled to conduct non-personal evaluations concerning the data provided by the Controller for the own purposes of the Processor or third parties.

 Pursuant to Art 28 Para 3 lit h GDPR, Processor assists Controller and provides it or another auditor mandated by Controller (if under an appropriate statutory or contractual obligation of confidentiality towards Processor) with any information necessary to control the adherence to the duties under the DPA as follows:

 (i) Processor primarily provides Controller or its auditor with the most recent security documentation, certifications and/or summary third party audit reports conducted to assess and evaluate the effectiveness of the TOMs and, if requested by Controller, will further cooperate by providing additional information for Controller’s better understanding of such documentation.

 (ii) If necessary for Controller's compliance with its own audit obligations or with a competent Supervisory Authority’s request, Processor will, upon Controller’s written notification of such necessity, undertake all efforts to provide Controller with such further information.

-Processor is entitled to an appropriate remuneration for any assistance and rendering of services under this DPA based on the hourly rates most recently agreed upon in writing.
-Controller shall submit all instructions, requests for assistance, enquires and other communication towards Processor under this DPA via email to firstname.lastname@example.org.
+Processor is entitled to an appropriate remuneration for any assistance and rendering of services under the DPA based on the hourly rates most recently agreed upon.
+Controller shall submit all instructions, requests for assistance, enquires and other communication towards Processor under the DPA via email to firstname.lastname@example.org.